 Physiotherapy works with the body to promote and support healing.
 Therapies are medication free and can have great results in helping pets manage pain and in improving their mobility.

-Our veterinary physiotherapist Nichi Cockburn offers treatment at all four Valley Vets’ branches.
+Our veterinary physiotherapist Nichi Cockburn offers treatment at Valley Veterinary Hospital.
 Nichi works alongside our experienced vets to provide complementary therapies to help treat orthopaedic and neurological conditions, provide post-operative care and help pets recover from injury.